concord-consortium/sensor-interactive/README.md

 ## Development

 Run `npm start` to start webpackdevserver.
-Run `npm run start-https` to run https with certs.
+Run `npm run start:secure` to run https with certs.
 See `mkcert` in the SSL section below.
-Run `npm run start-self-signed` to run https with self-signed certs.
+Run `npm run start:self-signed` to run https with self-signed certs.

 ## SSL Information: